zicat/tributary/doc/tributary_design_guide.md

 on [Apache Kafka](https://kafka.apache.org/), which basically meets the requirements for channel isolation and reliability.
 However [Apache Kafka](https://kafka.apache.org/) also has some features not match, including:

-1. The design of offset and index
+1. The design of logical offset and index

    Kafka locates the actual physical offset of the file based on logical offset.
 To do this, it is necessary to write an index file storing the mapping of logical offset to physical offset, which is a waste of performance.

-   In tributary, the channel is designed to directly store physical offset and use physical offset to fetch records directly.
+   In tributary, the file channel is designed to directly store physical offset and use physical offset to fetch records directly.

 2. Kafka Service